Nissan AD: Wingroad

-Mazda Familia Van
+In March 2001, when manufacturing was moved from Kyoto to Shonan, the Wingroad's 2.0 L SR20VE engine was replaced with the QR20DE.
+The second generation Wingroad received a facelift in October 2001, with a sleeker front end showcasing Nissan's new corporate headlamp design and a new interior.
+Production ended in November 2005 as it was replaced by the succeeding Y12 generation.

 Y12 series

 An all-new AD Van (Y12) debuted December 20, 2006, now using the Renault-Nissan B-platform.
-AD/Wingroad Y12 is almost the same car as the European/Japanese 2005-2013 Nissan Note E11 hatchback and Nissan Livina station wagon (Asia).
-Models fully share body (except for the E11 Note's shorter rear), engines, transmission, suspension, etcetera, while differing superficially in design.
+The Y12 AD/Wingroad is almost the same car as the European/Japanese 2005-2013 Nissan Note E11 hatchback and the Livina station wagon (Asia).
+Models fully share their body hardpoints (except for the E11 Note's shorter rear), engines, transmission, suspension, etcetera, while differing superficially in design.
 Parts are compatible depending on the initial market.
+A better equipped commercial use model aimed at private users called AD Expert was also available, replacing the somewhat larger, Primera-based Nissan Expert.
+While not available with the smallest engine, unlike the AD Van, the Expert was offered with a 1.8-litre engine as well.

+Payloads are 450 kg for the front-wheel drive 1.5 and 1.8, 300 kg for the 1.2 (AD Van only), and 400 kg for the four-wheel drive 1.6 which appeared later.

 The Wingroad debuted November 14, 2005, with a preview at the 39th Tokyo Motor Show in October.
 Like the Tiida/Versa, it has a wheelbase of 2600 mm, and the new HR15DE and MR18DE engines along with the CR12DE.
 While the Wingroad was available with 4WD from the beginning, the AD Vans originally only came with front-wheel drive.
 The transmission for the AD van and the Wingroad is a four-speed automatic or the optional CVT.
 From 2007, there is also a new Familia Cargo, based on the Y12 shape AD Van.
 The Y12 was introduced in late December 2008 as the Mitsubishi Lancer Cargo (Japanese Wikipedia entry).